cianix/biolucxum/README.md

 The script filter out all the VCF lines without almost a valid variant gentype (PASS and with a number grater than 0 in a GT field).

+### sampleSelected

+The script selects a subset of samples from the input VCF.
+It uses a txt file to set one sample ID for line and the samples order.

 ### vcf2bed

 Sometimes I need to convert a VCF file to a BED format.